xpack/web-doxygen/website/docs/api/classes/outputcodedefer.md

 ## Description {#details}

-<p>Helper template class which defers all methods of <a href="/web-doxygen/docs/api/classes/outputcodeintf">OutputCodeIntf</a> to an existing object of the templated type.</p>
+Helper template class which defers all methods of <a href="/web-doxygen/docs/api/classes/outputcodeintf">OutputCodeIntf</a> to an existing object of the templated type.

-<p>This allows to add the same generator to multiple lists (one that owns the element, and others that refers to it).</p>
+This allows to add the same generator to multiple lists (one that owns the element, and others that refers to it).

-<p>Definition at line 45 of file <a href="/web-doxygen/docs/api/files/src/outputlist-h">outputlist.h</a>.</p>
+Definition at line 45 of file <a href="/web-doxygen/docs/api/files/src/outputlist-h">outputlist.h</a>.

 <div class="doxySectionDef">